qx6ghqkz/gallery-dl-server/README.md

 ### Docker Compose

-This is an example service definition that could be put in `docker-compose.yml`.
+This is an example service definition that could be put in `docker-compose.yaml`.
 This service uses a VPN client container for its networking.

 [Gluetun](https://github.com/qdm12/gluetun) is recommended for VPN use.
+See [docker-compose.yaml](docker-compose.yaml) for a template.

 ```yml
 services: